Yoo Seung-ho: 2015–present: Adult roles and rising popularity

 In 2016, Yoo starred in the historical comedy film Seondal: The Man Who Sells the River as the titular character Kim Seon-dal.
 In 2017, he starred in MBC's historical melodrama The Emperor: Owner of the Mask and romantic-comedy I'm Not a Robot.
 In 2018, he was cast in SBS's high school drama My Strange Hero.
 In 2020, Yoo starred in the mystery thriller Memorist as a detective in the police force with the power to read people's memories.
 In 2021, Yoo played a passionate inspector in KBS2 historical drama Moonshine.
+In 2022, he made a special appearance in the action crime film Special Delivery.
 In March 2022, Yoo signed with new agency YG Entertainment.

 In 2023, Yoo returned to the small screen with his first streaming project, Wavve's crime thriller The Deal portraying a completely different character than his previous ones - a financially struggling young man who accidentally kidnaps his school friend for a 10 billion won ransom.